christianacca/web-api-starter/docs/deploy-app.md

 This repo contains various powershell scripts (see [tools/dev-scripts directory](../tools/dev-scripts)) that can be run from the command-line to automate the deployment tasks above and [github workflows](../.github/workflows) that automate CI/CD pipelines for the same deployments.

+> [!Note]
-For more information on how these github workflows for the project were set up: [create-github-actions-infrastructure-pipeline](create-github-actions-infrastructure-pipeline.md)
+> For more information on how these github workflows for the project were set up: [Create github workflow to deploy infrastructure](create-github-actions-infrastructure-pipeline.md)

+> [!Note]
+> For guidance on how to add another environment to the project: [Add a new environment](add-environment.md)

 > [!WARNING]
 > Before running **any** scripts of workflows, you must make sure to have created the service principals responsible for